tmfc/API/README.md

 ### Request

-As we said, this library is HTTP-based interface, and all requests are sent using the **POST** method.
+As we said, this library is an HTTP-based interface, and all requests are sent using the **POST** method.
 To create a simple request, you must create a new object from the Request class and send the input parameters such as the method name.

 ```php
 $request = new \api\base\Request($token, [